leandrocandido/assignment-system/README.md

 ## System Architecture

-The system consists of two main services:
+The system is comprised of four main services:

 ### 1. Relay Service
 - Polls PostgreSQL for new events